The Book We Own But Don’t Read

 The Bible is the most printed book in human history.
 It sits on more shelves, in more homes, across more cultures and languages than any other text ever written.
 And yet, for millions of people, it remains exactly where it was placed — unopened, unread, and quietly gathering dust.

-We live in an age that prides itself on information.
-We carry devices in our pockets that grant instant access to the sum of human knowledge.
-We debate, research, and fact-check in real time.
-But somewhere along the way, we decided that the one book which claims to explain the human condition — its origin, its purpose, and its destination — was the one we didn’t need to consult.
+We live in an age that has an abundance of information at our fingertips wherever we go.
+We carry devices in our pockets that grant instant access to a wealth of knowledge.
+We can debate, research, and fact-find in real time.
+But somewhere along the way, we decided that the one book which explains the human condition – its origin, its purpose, and its destination – was the one we chose to ignore.

 The consequences are all around us.